xbeat/Machine-Learning/README.md

 Introduction to Data Structures and Algorithms for AI

 Data Structures and Algorithms (DSA) form the backbone of efficient AI systems.
 They enable us to organize, store, and process data effectively, which is crucial for developing intelligent algorithms.
 This presentation will explore key DSA concepts relevant to AI, with a focus on Python implementations.

+## Python Loan Risk Analysis Using Exploratory Data Analysis

+Loading and Initial Data Exploration

+In loan risk analysis, the first crucial step is loading and examining the dataset structure.
+We'll use pandas to read the loan data and perform initial exploration to understand the basic characteristics of our dataset, including data types and missing values.

 ## Exploring the P vs NP Problem with Python